CarltonChen/Identifying_Dimension/README.md

 # Identifying_Dimension
-Determining the number of factors for high-dimensional matrices
+Determining the number of factors

 ## Methods
 * Ratio of Explained Variance (**EV**)